nhsengland/data-viz-community-of-practice/docs/dashboard_design/information.md

 ## Metric descriptions page

 Analytical users want to better understand the data behind the graphs and tables they consume.
-For this purpose, it is best practice to add a metric desciption tab.
+For this purpose, it is best practice to add a page called "**Metric descriptions**".

 ???+ tip "Table best practices"
     - [x] Include display name